Michigan-Mycology/Lab-Code-and-Hacks/some_useful_scripts/Readme.md

 **Usage:** `python countCazyFams.py list_dir outputs_dir`

 This script does a batch count of the cazymes present in genomes.
 Tell this script the directory where you have all your input protein fastas (list\_dir) and where you have the output folders (output\_dir).
 Note the file and folder names need to start with the species identifier followed by an underscore (eg **AmanitaMuscaria\_**&#8203;proteins.fasta).
 Also note that this identifier needs to be the same between the list\_dir and output\_dir.
+You don't need to worry so much about this if you just use [makebatch\_pbs.pbs](https://github.com/Michigan-Mycology/Lab-Code-and-Hacks/blob/master/some_useful_scripts/makepbs_batch.sh) to make your pbs scripts for conducting the dbCAN, merops, and interproscan portions of functional annotation.

 ## *count\_merops.py*